pyflies/pyflies/docs/index.md

     pip install https://github.com/igordejanovic/pyFlies/archive/master.zip

+For GUI use download and install optional dependencies.

 ### Quick start

 1. Start pyFlies GUI.

-        pyflies
+GUI doesn't need to be used.
+You can also use any text editor to write your models.

+        pyfliesgui

-2. Open new file and write your test description:
+2. Open new file (e.g. simon.pf) and write your test description:

         experiment "Simon"
         "